hospitaljobsin/hospitaljobsin/README.md

 # TODO- recruiter portal
-- add option to use screening questions and apply via the app (called EasyApply on Linkedin), or redirect to a custom application link (cannot be changed after job is published)
-- if you have an external application link, you CANNOT see applicants in dashboard. this feature cannot be changed after creating the job.
-- add setting in organization that mentions whether jobs are handled within the app by default (to help in job creation UI)

 - show applicant detail view
     - show applicant's job seeker profile (after resolving the separate resume issue)